-The Gosselins set examples, say money experts -- of what NOT to do
+The paparazzi-pursued loco parental units of reality TV, the Gosselins, set an example, say money experts — of what NOT to do financially.

 Welcome to the wild world of Jon and Kate Gosselin.
 The “Jon & Kate Plus Eight” reality show duo, originally filmed for their unusually large number of children (a set each of twins and sextuplets), are now infamous for their public break-up and money disputes.
 Thankfully, there is financial insight to glean from their drama: what not to do.